 Addressing climate change is the greatest moral imperative of our time.
-Climate justice must be realized.
+For this reason climate justice is an urgent priority for the Mercy Family.
 Information posted regularly in Mercy eNews, highlights the critical issues related to climate change that Mercy Sisters and their Co-workers are working on at grassroots, national and international levels.
 The global spread of their programmes and projects evidence this: ‘Awakening the Dreamer’ in the USA, Sabon Rayuwa in Nigeria, Papatuanuku Ki Taurangi (Earth Promise) in New Zealand, the Rahamim Ecology Centre in Australia, the Mercy Centre for Ecology and Justice in Newfoundland and environmental education in the Philippines.
-Involvement in these initiatives facilitates the Mercy Family being part of the movement to change how we engage with ‘Mother Earth’ and to raise awareness on climate justice.
+Involvement in these initiatives facilitates the Mercy Family being part of the movement to change how we engage with ‘Mother Earth’ and to raise awareness about climate justice.

 UN ‘COP21’ Climate Change Conference, Paris Nov 30-December 11th